clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

-It is possible to use a corporate or a lab network and not install a separate DHCP server; however, the DHCP server and network management infrastructure supplying your switch's upstream port needs to allow you to have enough IPs for your all of your nodes and for some appliance VMs that ciao requires for network management purposes.
-One of these ``CNCI`` appliances (Compute Node Concentrator Instance, see the `CNCI Agent`_ documentation for more information) is run for each tenant network.
+It is possible to use a corporate or a lab network and not install a separate DHCP server; however, the DHCP server and network management infrastructure supplying your switch's upstream port needs to allow you to have enough IPs for your all of your nodes and the appliance VMs that ciao requires for network management purposes.
+One of these ``CNCI`` appliances (:abbr:`Compute Node Concentrator Instance (CNCI)`;
+see the `CNCI Agent`_ documentation for more information) is run for each tenant network.
 If you're testing with two tenants, you will have to CNCI VMs, each needing one DHCP address.

 .. note::